Interlibrary Loan Services: Frequently Asked Questions

 What information must be provided to register for Interlibrary Loan?

-Use your Canvas/registrar credentials - Username (FSUID) and Password - to access registration page.
+- Please use your Canvas/registrar credentials - Username (FSUID – the designation before the “@” in your FSU email address) and Password - to access registration page.

 Who is considered a Distance User?